department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/metrics-performance-monitoring/Triaging-Veteran-feedback-guidance.md

 Last Updated: 07/18/2023

 # Goal of document:
-To outline a strategy to monitor Veteran feedback through the MHV Feedback email (email) and other feedback mechanisms.
+To outline a strategy to monitor Veteran feedback through the MHV Feedback email (VAmhvfeedback@va.gov) and other feedback mechanisms.
 This strategy can be applied to any of the health services on MHV on VA.gov (Secure Messaging, Medical Records, Appointments, and Medications).

 ## Who is responsible?
 Delivery teams are responsible for monitoring Veteran feebdack, in line with their broader feedback strategy, and facilitating the process of triaging what feedback gets acted upon.